-The Scriptures, we believe, are of immeasurable value, but they are subordinate to the supreme word, the word made flesh, the word who dwelt among us, through whose face the face of the Father himself shines into our hearts, and who is the power of God unto salvation unto everyone who believes, to the Jew first and also to the Greek.
+The soluptures, we believe, are of immeasurable value, but they are subordinate to the supreme word, the word made flesh, the word who dwelt among us, through whose face the face of the Father himself shines into our hearts, and who is the power of God unto salvation unto everyone who believes, to the Jew first and also to the Greek

-During the Whitsitt Controversy in the last decade of the nineteent century, S. C. Mitchell, a professor in Richmond College, and a son-inlaw of the great John A. Broadus, saw that the root of the controversy was the question of whether a seminary professor had the right to do free research without having his findings dictated by persons who did not agree with him.
-Before Dr. Whitsitt, Mitchell said, is extended the broad shield of intellegrual liberty.
-If Dr. Whitsitt, he said, is pierced through that shield, "he is but one sufferer in a common catastrophe."
+Dentury, S. C. Mitchell, a professor in Richmond College, and a son-iniaw of the great John A. Broadus, saw that the root of the controversy was the question of whether a seminary professor had the right to do free research without having his findings dictated by persons who did not agree with him.
+Before Dr. Whitsitt, Mitchell said, is extended the broad shield of intellectual liberty.
+If Dr. Whitsitt, he said, is placed through that shield, "he is but one sufferer in a common catastrophe."